You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Nagios Dashboard

 Nagios is a widely used open-source network monitoring and security tool known for continuous monitoring of servers, network devices, and services.
-It provides real-time alerts, detailed reporting, and helps quickly identify and resolve network issues to keep your infrastructure secure and running smoothly.

 Key Features

-• Real-Time Monitoring & Alerts: Continuously monitors network services like HTTP, FTP, SMTP, SSH, with instant notifications on failures or suspicious activity.
+• Real-Time Monitoring & Alerts: Continuously monitors network services like HTTP, FTP, SMTP, and SSH, with instant notifications on failures or suspicious activity.

 • Comprehensive Infrastructure Oversight: Tracks servers, applications, network devices, and system metrics via plugins and custom checks.